An Old Baseball Player

 January 3, 1899, Doc Adams passed away at the age of 85 at his home in New Haven, Connecticut.
 In his years playing base ball (1845-1862) in New York City with the Knickerbocker Base Ball Club), he created and developed … Continue reading →

-It’s hard to believe that it’s been two years since we lost Marjorie Adams, great-granddaughter of Dr. Daniel Lucius ‘Doc’ Adams and his greatest advocate.
+It’s hard to believe that it’s been three years since we lost Marjorie Adams, great-granddaughter of Dr. Daniel Lucius ‘Doc’ Adams and his greatest advocate.
 Although we miss her dearly, today, we remember happier times as we keep her dream … Continue reading →